Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

 However, if a high-powered blender is not in the budget, soaking the nuts overnight and letting your blender run a little longer should also yield smooth results.

 An electric citrus juicer is another handy tool, and super convenient.
-I use a lot of lemon juice in my cooking, and so to save time I like to buy a whole bunch of lemons and juice them all at once.
+I use a lot of lemon juice in my recipes, and so to save time I like to buy a whole bunch of lemons and juice them all at once.
 And then I pour the juice into ice cube trays and freeze it.
-One lemon cube is approximately 1 tbsp.
+One lemon cube is approximately 1 tablespoon.
 I have this one and love it!

 Since this section of the website is just starting out, please keep coming back as Oma Gerhild and I add more and more recipes.